Are you comfortable living with rats in your home?

 Are rats aggressive?

 Under usual circumstances, a rat will avoid human contact as much as possible.
-Having said that, rats and humans have been living closer together in recent times.
+Rats and humans have been living closer together in recent times.

 That means rats are becoming braver, especially those in big cities.
-Rats can become aggressive, especially if there is food involved, or you are cornering the rat.
+So rats can become aggressive, especially if food is involved or you are cornering the rat.

-Another huge reason why a rat could be aggressive is if you get too close to a rats nest filled with baby rats.
+Another huge reason a rat could be aggressive is if you get too close to a rat’s nest filled with baby rats.
 The mother is likely to see you as a threat which may invoke aggressive behavior in the rat.

 Are rats dangerous?
-The 8 reasons in this post clearly indicate that they are.
+The 8 reasons in this post indicate that they are.

-If you have rats getting near your home, or in your yard, then it is vital that you get rid of them ASAP.
+If you have rats near your home or in your yard, you must get rid of them ASAP.

-Rats are a danger to you, your health, and the health of your family.
-Rats can spread disease through the bugs they carry, and through their droppings (hantavirus) and urine (especially if the urine enters your water supply).
+Rats are a danger to you, your health, and your family’s health.
+Rats can spread disease through the bugs they carry, their droppings (hantavirus), and urine (especially if the urine enters your water supply).

 Once these are sealed up, the rats cannot get into your home to cause damage.
-Prevention is better than the cure, right?
+Therefore, prevention is better than cure.

-If you do not like the idea of DIY pest control (it takes time and patients, but will work), then you should consider bringing in a professional pest control expert to get rid of these rodents.
+If you do not like the idea of DIY pest control (it takes time and patients but will work), you should consider bringing in a professional pest control expert to get rid of these rodents.

 Oh, and if you have had rats in your home, then make sure to clean up all the droppings and rat urine!
-The rodents may have left, but the risk of disease remains a danger to humans.
-Plus, having rat droppings and urine around your home will eventually stink, right?
+The rodents may have left, but the disease risk remains a danger to humans.
+Plus, having rat droppings and urine around your home will eventually stink.